AhmedElywa/AhmedElywa/README.md

 # Hi, I am Ahmed   👋 :computer:

-- I'm full-stack developers
+- I'm a full-stack developers
-- I’m currently working on @paljs. it's open-source project to help you bootstrap your next NodeJS, @prisma, GraphQL, React project
+- I’m currently working on [@paljs](https://github.com/paljs). it's open-source project to help you bootstrap your next NodeJS, [@prisma](https://github.com/prisma), GraphQL, React project

 <!--
 **AhmedElywa/AhmedElywa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.